zsc15/VENet/README.md

 2. Load the pretrained weights.
 Please directly run this critical python code: `fastread2.py`.
 Generate six cache files: three **npy** files about pathological feature, three **.xml**  suffix files for annotation , nucleus width label, and final detection results of whole slide image.
 3. Use **Aperio ImageScope** software for visualization.
 ## Citation
-If you find our code is useful for you, please cite us.
+If you use our code, please cite us.
 ```
 @article{ZHANG2024108178,
 title = {VENet: Variational energy network for gland segmentation of pathological images and early gastric cancer diagnosis of whole slide images},